Vehicle registration plates of the Isle of Man: Format

 The letters I, Q, S and Z are not used on Manx number plates.
 Additionally the letter A is also not used as the initial letter and the letter O is not used as the final letter.

 The Isle of Man uses retro-reflective number plates with black letters; on a white background on the front of the vehicle, and yellow on the rear.
 Vehicles manufactured prior to 1 February 1990 can display white-on-black plates as an alternative.

 Since 23 April 2004 plates may incorporate the Manx flag, bearing the triskelion symbol surrounded by a circle of six stars, representing the 6 sheadings and the international country identification code GBM (Great Britain and Northern Ireland – (Isle of) Man).

 The region code 'MN' was reserved for the Isle of Man in the original Great Britain 1903 numbering scheme, and the code 'MAN' in the 1932 GB scheme.
 This means that no Isle of Man registration is duplicated by a GB registration.
-When the current 2001 scheme was adopted in Great Britain, the region code 'MN' (within the 'M' range for Manchester) was reserved as well as other combinations of MN.
+When the current 2001 scheme was adopted in Great Britain, the region code 'MN' (within the 'M' range for Manchester and Merseyside) was reserved as well as other combinations of MN.

 MN is also the format for registration plates of County Monaghan (MN) Ireland so a vehicle featuring these plates eg 171-MN-234 could possibly be seen on the island but bears no connection to the island's registration system.

 The current valid list of number plate formats are:

 There are around 65,000 registered vehicles in the Isle of Man.
 Number plates are produced and supplied privately, not by the government.
 The name of the supplying car dealer is often displayed along the bottom of the plate.
 Registrations can be transferred from vehicle to vehicle.

 The official car of the Lieutenant Governor carries the registration number MAN-1.
 Registrations including the numbers 999 or 112 (for example, BMN-999-A) are used for emergency vehicles, but not exclusively.

 Trade plates have red letters on a white background, and display a number prefixed by MNA.